• Skip to main content

 A Closer Look Inside a Mill

 The number of dogs that are in a mill varies significantly.
 The range can be anywhere from ten to 1,000 dogs for breeding.
-Due to the failure of obtaining a license with regular inspection, there is no way of gathering to correct figures.
+Due to the failure of obtaining a license with regular inspection, there is no way of gathering correct figures.

 To gain the most profit, the females in these mills often bred at every opportunity.
-There is typically little to zero recovery between each litter.
+There is typically little to zero recoveries between each litter.
 Once the females can no longer reproduce, they no longer hold value, so they kill them.

 The puppy’s parents you see through the window at a pet store will more than likely never make it out alive in a mill.
 Many puppies that have apparent physical issues never make it out alive either.